 Esri will schedule a holistic testing session based on the changes in the functional areas of the software.
 The holistic test team will work directly with a functional development team or an industry manager to identify and coordinate a week of software testing based on feature function or a specific set of workflows for an industry.
 The test sessions are scheduled 2-4 months in advance to ensure all logistics can be coordinated, from preparation of the software to be tested to travel and lodging considerations.
 Testing participants are invited to Esri Headquarters in Redlands, CA for 5 days of testing.
 The holistic team has 2 physical labs where the test sessions will be held.
-Each lab is equipped with powerful machines ranging from dual to quad core processors with 4+GB of RAM that are pre-configured with daily builds of the Esri software including ArcGIS for Desktop, ArcGIS for Server + Business Solution products, and any other 3rd party software required support testing for the week.
+Each lab is equipped with powerful machines including quad core processors with 8+GB of RAM that are pre-configured with daily builds of the Esri software including ArcGIS for Desktop, ArcGIS for Server + Business Solution products, and any other 3rd party software required support testing for the week.
 These machines are on an internal Esri network managed using a secure Windows network strategy that allows for file sharing between machines and testing participants.

 For the week of testing itself, it will kick-off with an opening presentation co-delivered by the functional development lead/industry manager sponsoring the week and holistic team.

 - New FeaturesFunctionality in the software

 - FeaturesFunctionality that we are interested in being tested

 - How to track status of feedback collected

 Throughout the week, testers will be supported by the functional development team sponsoring the test week and the holistic test team.
 This is done to ensure that an exchange of information regarding technical issues and workflows occurs.
 Testing participants will be working alongside the developers who helped create the software that is being tested.
 Testing participants will be able to get the clarity needed on how tools are designed and why, so they can be better prepared, in the future, when you move to the latest Esri software release.